pakrym/jab/README.md

 ## Root services

 By default, `IEnumerable<...>` service accessors are only generated when requested by other service constructors.
 If you would like to have a root `IEnumerable<..>` accessor generated use the `RootService` parameter of the `ServiceProvider` attribute.
+The generator also scans all the `GetService<...>` usages and tries to all collected type arguments as the root service.

 ``` C#
 [ServiceProvider(RootServices = new [] {typeof(IEnumerable<IService>)})]